kietnv/VietnameseDatasets/README.md

 Paper: Luong Luc Phan, Phuc Huynh Pham, Kim Thi-Thanh Nguyen, Tham Thi Nguyen, Sieu Khai Huynh, Luan Thanh Nguyen, Tin Van Huynh, Kiet Van Nguyen.
 SA2SL: From Aspect-Based Sentiment Analysis to Social Listening System for Business Intelligence.
 Link.

 Please contact us via email: kietnv@uit.edu.vn (Mr. Kiet Nguyen) to sign the corpus user agreement and then receive the corpus.

+# UIT-ViCoQA: A Conversational Question Answering Challenge for Healthcare Texts in Vietnamese

+Machine reading comprehension (MRC) is a sub-field in natural language processing or computational linguistics.
+MRC aims to help computers understand unstructured texts and then answer questions related to them.
+In this paper, we present a new Vietnamese dataset for conversational machine reading comprehension, consisting of 10,000 questions with answers over 2,000 conversations about health news articles.
+We analyze UIT-ViCoQA in-depth with different linguistic aspects.
+We evaluate strong dialogue and reading comprehension models on UIT-ViCoQA.
+In addition, we conduct the first experiments on this dataset and achieve positive performances.
+The best system obtains an F1 score of 51,28%, which is 24.90 points behind human performance (76,18%), indicating that there is ample room for improvement.
+The dataset is available at our research website for research purposes.

+Paper: Son T. Luu, Mao Nguyen Bui, Loi Duc Nguyen, Khiem Vinh Tran, Kiet Van Nguyen (Corresponding Author), Ngan Luu-Thuy Nguyen.
+Conversational Machine Reading Comprehension for Vietnamese Healthcare Texts.
+Link.

+To access this dataset, please complete and sign the dataset user agreement and then send it via email: kietnv@uit.edu.vn (Mr. Kiet Nguyen) to receive the dataset.